-These days, the Kansas City strip represents a rugged lifestyle, wholesome beef, and authentic taste, just the way a genuine cowboy would prepare it.
+These days, the Kansas City strip (KC strip) represents a rugged lifestyle, wholesome beef, and authentic taste, just the way a genuine cowboy would prepare it.

 However, Kansas City wasn’t the first to name this cut.
 New York had already given birth to the restaurant.
-In fact, Delmonico’s was luxury dining at its finest and they had already adopted the French term restaurant.
+In fact, Delmonico’s was luxury dining at its finest (and also where the term Delmonico Steak comes from) and they had already adopted the French term restaurant.

 As beef was shipped in from the west and American capitalism was born, there was competition from everywhere.
 Branding was a huge part of being successful in your industry, especially if you didn’t have advertising means and word of mouth was slow.

 The Delmonico chefs quickly established a name for themselves by refining this cut and calling it the New York strip.
 When word eventually got back to Kansas City, stockyard butchers did a bit of their own branding, too.

 New York strips are often hand selected by the chef to ensure both cut and quality, and the name often insinuates top of the line steak, no matter where you’re ordering it from.
 The New York strip has become one of the most iconic New York steak options because of this.

 Fat and Marbling